 The Longer Answer

-The most common e cigarettes today are divided into two camps - "open systems" like the LiQuid Pro that utilise the more traditional arrangement of a battery, integrated or interchangeable tank and replaceable coils, and "Pods and Capsules" like the LiQuid AIR which, as their name suggests, utilise a typically disposable (but not always) pod housing the e-liquid and coil in one, that can be simply popped on and off a battery unit.
+The most common e cigarettes today are divided into two camps - "open systems" like the LiQuid Pro that utilise the more traditional arrangement of a battery, integrated or interchangeable tank and replaceable coils, and "Pods and Capsules" like the Elfa Pro Pod Kit which, as their name suggests, utilise a typically disposable (but not always) pod housing the e-liquid and coil in one, that can be simply popped on and off a battery unit.

 Regardless of the device type you choose, their functionality remains the same.
 They can be used with or without nicotine products and do not leave a lasting smell like conventional cigarettes do.
 Unlike cigarettes, they do not contain carbon monoxide or tar.